atweiden/finn/doc/Syntax.md

-To create an exported Sectional Code Block that can be referenced by copy from other Finn source files, append an asterisk (`*`) to the Sectional Code Block Header Name, like this:
+To create an exported Sectional Code Block that can be referenced by copy from other Finn source files, append an asterisk (`*`) to the Sectional Code Block Name, like this:

 ```finn
 --- Exported*